Amsterdam Airport Schiphol - NL Host Nation

 12.1 Entry passes to Schiphol Airport

-Eligible persons from international organisations can obtain access to protected areas by means of an airport pass carrying electronic information.
+Eligible persons from international organisations can obtain access to restricted areas by means of an airport pass carrying electronic information.

-• the Schiphol pass, for persons who have to be present several times a week;
+• the Schiphol pass, for persons who need to be present several times a week;

-• the Schiphol day pass, for persons who do not have to be present on a regular basis.
+• the Schiphol day pass, for persons who do not need to be present on a regular basis.

-The entry passes are for specific individuals and should be applied for and collected from Schiphol Airport directly, without the Ministry’s intervention.
-In accordance with Schiphol policy, and due to safety regulations, only a limited number of passes can be obtained.
+The entry passes are for specific individuals and should be applied for and collected from Schiphol Airport directly, without any intervention on the part of the Ministry.
+In accordance with Schiphol policy, and for security reasons, only a limited number of passes can be issued.

 Applications should be made using the contact details below: